liamcryan/data-handyman/content/about/_index.md

 data frequently, learning to program in Python was very useful.
 A lot of this blog will talk about how to get Python to do cool things with data.

-But data is not life.
-I will also talk about family, goals, discipline, health, and other things that help me to enjoy life.
+But there's so much more than data.
+I may also talk about family, goals, discipline, health, and other things that help me to enjoy life.